juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _--all  (= false)_

       Run the commands on all the machines

    _--application  (= )_

       One or more application names

    _--format  (= default)_

       Specify output format (default|json|yaml)

    _-m, --model (= "")_

       Model to operate in.
 Accepts [<controller name>:]<model name>

    _--machine  (= )_

       One or more machine ids

    _-o, --output (= "")_

       Specify an output file

    _--timeout  (= 5m0s)_

       How long to wait before the remote command is considered to have failed

    _--unit  (= )_

       One or more unit ids

    **Details:**

-   Run the commands on the specified targets.
+   Run a shell command on the specified targets.
 Only admin users of a model are able to use this command.

    Targets are specified using either machine ids, application names or unit